kmitsolution/Python/Core/07_DataTypes.md

-Python has several built-in primitive data types that are used to represent different kinds of values.
+Python has several built-in data types that are used to represent different kinds of values.
-## These primitive data types include:
+## These data types include:

 ### Numeric Types:
 1. <b>int:</b>